shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* What do we do when link.phy is not exposed?
 * Do we need a fixed-length PDU?
     * output pdu looks unstructured?
 But worth it for variable length
 * Original protocol number must be embedded in the PDU